Robert Smallboy

-Chief Johnny Bob Smallboy (7 November 1898 - 8 July 1984), also Robert or Apitchitchiw, was a community leader who brought national attention to problems faced by urban and reserve Indians of when he "returned to the land" with followers from troubled Canadian Indian reservations.
+Chief Robert (Bobtail) Smallboy (7 November 1898 – 8 July 1984), Cree name Keskayo Apitchitchiw, was a community leader who brought national attention to problems faced by urban and reserve Indians when he "returned to the land" with followers from troubled Canadian Indian reservations.

-He was born on the Peigan Nation, SW of Fort Macleod, Alta on 7 November 1898, of a traditional Cree family who were among the last to settle on their allotted reserve at Hobbema in central Alberta.
-A Treaty 6 nation location between Calgary and Edmonton and located on oil and gas reserves.
+He was born while his parent s were "in transit" through the Peigan Nation, southwest of Fort Macleod, Alberta on 7 November 1898, en route to his father's home in what was to become the Rocky Boy (now "Stonechild") Reservation in Montana, named after Bobtail's paternal grandfather.
+Bobtail spent his formative years there, long enough to speak Cree with a noticeable Chippewa accent.
+During the first world war, the Smallboys were among the last to settle on their allotted reserve at Hobbema in central Alberta, a Treaty 6 nation now known for its rich oil and gas reserves.
 Smallboy became a hunter, trapper, farmer, and eventually chief of the Ermineskin Band from 1959 to 1969.
 In 1968, to escape deteriorating social and political conditions on the reserve, he moved to a bush camp on the Kootenay Plains.
-He attributed the alcoholism, drug abuse and suicide that he saw in his community to living modern lives on the reserve.
+He attributed the alcoholism, drug abuse and suicide that he saw in his community to an attempt to live a modern lifestyle on the reserve rather than "The Indian Way".
 Accompanied by approximately 125 people and with help from other elders he moved his community.
-Despite factional splits, the return of many residents to Hobbema, and the group's failure to obtain permanent land tenure, Smallboy Camp persisted into the 1980s as a working community used as a retreat by Plains and Woodlands Indians from western Canada and the US.
+Despite factional splits, the return of many residents to Hobbema, and the group's failure to obtain permanent land tenure, Smallboy Camp persisted into the 21st Century as a working community used as a retreat by Plains and Woodlands Indians from western Canada and the US.

 Smallboy received the Order of Canada in 1979.

 Early life

 Smallboy was born in 1898.
-He was named Kesayo (Bobtail) by his famous Grand Father (Bobtail).
-An Order of Canada Certificate and Medical Scholarship established in his honour are both in the name of Robert Smallboy and Smallboy (Cree name Apitchitchiw).
-A baptism certificate names the chief as "Johnny Smallboy".
-He married Louisa Headman in Hobbema at Our Lady of the Seven Sorrows Church 1918.
-Smallboy was descended from two great families of the Cree Nation.
-He inherited his natural ability for the leadership from Big Bear & Bobtail.
-He was a farmer 1920s.
+He was named Keskayo (Bobtail) by his famous maternal grandfather of the same name.
+However, "Bobtail" was shortened to "Bob" and later expanded in the popular press to "Robert."
+An Order of Canada Certificate and Medical Scholarship established in his honour are both in the name of "Robert" Smallboy.
+He also took his father's Cree name Apitchitchiw (Small Boy") as a surname.
+To add to the confusion, he was never baptized; so when a baptismal certificate was required for his wedding to Louisa Headman in 1918, he supplied his younger brother's certificate in the name "Johnny Smallboy".
+The records of Our Lady of the Seven Sorrows Church show the name "Bob" typed as an insertion in a different typeface; so he was also known as "Johnny Bob Smallboy."
+Thus, Smallboy was descended from two great chiefs of the Cree Nation in Alberta and Saskatchewan as well as the chief of the Chippewa-Cree in Montana: Big Bear and Bobtail on his mother's side and Rocky Boy on his father's side.